British boys' magazines: Post-war period

 Several new boys' comics were started in the 1950s, Tiger and Eagle being long-lasting.
 The characters in the strip of these two comics were mainly human, unlike those in The Beano and The Dandy.
 The Eagle had strips such as Dan Dare and PC 49 drawn without distortion.

 By the middle of the 1960s, the taste of the youth of Britain was changing.
 Television had, for many, displaced reading.
 The improvement of public libraries also hastened the end of some magazines.
 As various publications stopped publication, they were sometimes merged with one of the remaining magazines.
 By 1970 most of the publications with text had been replaced by new weeklies of the strip cartoon type.
 Previously, this type of boys' magazine had largely only been available in the United Kingdom as imports from North America.
 Cartoon-strip novels for adults were also introduced.

-By the end of the 20th century, many of these magazines had become collectors' items.
+By the end of the 20th century, many of these magazines had become collector's items.
 From being worthless paper, copies became highly desirable with high prices attached to them.